aidanmelen/kafka-connect-py/README.md

 $ kc get-connector <connector>
 ```

 This command retrieves a list of active connectors.
-The expand option is optional and can be used to retrieve additional information about the connectors, such as their status or metadata.
+The `--expand' option can be used to retrieve additional information about the connectors, such as their status or metadata.

 ```bash
 $ kc get-connectors [--expand=status|info]